JamesYFC/SUSMachine/README.md

         AnyState =
         {
             OnEnter = fsm => Debug.Log($"Entering state {fsm.CurrentState}"),

-            // NextState is null when not exiting to a specific state OnExit = fsm => Debug.Log($"Exiting state {fsm.CurrentState} to {fsm.NextState}") },
+            OnExit = fsm => Debug.Log($"Exiting state {fsm.CurrentState} to {fsm.NextState}")
+        },